 - A preview of the memo text made up of the first 63 characters

-The upper section of the window displays the memo text, so that various memos can be scrolled though without opening individual memo windows for each.
-Memos cannot be modified or deleted in the “Overview of memos”.
-Instead, right-click on the line where the memo is listed and select Delete Memo.
+The upper section of the window displays the memo text, so that various memos can be scrolled through without opening individual memo windows for each.
+Memos cannot be modified or deleted in the “Overview of Memos”.
+Instead, right-click on the memo’s row in the list and select Delete Memo.

 Filtering the Overview of Memos

 As with all overviews in MAXQDA, the tabular “Overview of Memos” can be filtered according to diverse criteria.
 This is particularly helpful, if you want to compile only the code memos of a project or user, or only the memos that were created after a certain date.
 Click on a column header with the right mouse button and select Set filter to set a filter for the selected column.